Buying a Newly Constructed Home

 - Haggle - Many people are afraid of haggling about add-on prices with their developer.
 Don't be.
 You have every right to try to get concessions or price reductions from your developer.

-- Fine print - Some home contracts contain fine print that allows the developer to put in add-ons that are not the same brand or quality as the displayed add-on, just the functional equivalent (like putting in an off-brand washer/dryer instead of the name brand washer that was in the display house).
+- Fine print - Some home contracts contain fine print that allows the developer to put in add-ons that are not the same brand or quality as the displayed add-on.
+Instead, the builder will simply use a cheaper but functional equivalent (like putting in an off-brand washer/dryer instead of the name brand washer that was in the display house).

 - Put everything in writing - Be sure to get everything that is promised in written form, especially when dealing with the commissioned salespeople.
 Get all meaningful promises concerning your home in writing before signing the contract.